 Howling, barking, pacing, toileting, salivating, destroying things or generally looking distressed are all signs of quite strong emotions that could be linked to separation and will require the assistance of a professional.
-Please see the Help section below.
+Please see Help section below.

-It is important that you do not tell your dog off if s/he has chewed anything, been noisy or made a mess.
-Doing so would only increase their anxiety and make matters worse.
+It is important that you do not tell your dog off if they have chewed anything, been noisy or made a mess.
+Doing so can increase their anxiety and make matters worse.